FAQs

 What kind of acquisition scheme will the Transactions be?

-The Tender Offeror will conduct the Tender Offer for all of the Company Shares (excluding the shares held by Fujitsu Limited and the treasury shares held by the Company).
+The Tender Offeror conducted the Tender Offer for all of the Company Shares (excluding the shares held by Fujitsu Limited and the treasury shares held by the Company).

-If the Tender Offer has been successfully completed, but the Tender Offeror is unable to acquire all of the Company Shares in the Tender Offer, then the Tender Offeror intends to conduct the share consolidation, and after a series of subsequent procedures, will hold all of the issued shares of the Company, excluding the treasury shares held by the Company, by conducting the share repurchase to acquire all of the shares held by Fujitsu Limited.
+After the successful completion of the Tender Offer, the Tender Offeror intends to conduct the share consolidation, and after a series of subsequent procedures, will hold all of the issued shares of the Company, excluding the treasury shares held by the Company, by conducting the share repurchase to acquire all of the shares held by Fujitsu Limited.

 Please see the news release for details.